UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_session.md

 Instead, there is a way to directly work with such code: use an interactive session.

-An interactive session is a type of calculation node, where one can run heavy calculations directly.
+An interactive session actually logs you in to a compute node, where one can run heavy calculations directly.

 ```mermaid